kassambara/easyGgplot2/README.md

 easyGgplot2
 ===========

-easyGgplot2 R package contains an easy to use functions to make plots - boxplot, density plot, histogram, dotplot, lineplot, barplot, scatterplot, ... - with ggplot2 R package.
+easyGgplot2 is an R package containing an easy to use functions to make plots - boxplot, density plot, histogram, dotplot, lineplot, barplot, scatterplot, ... - with ggplot2 R package.

 ## Installation